 - Then, I applied for a Scholarship PhD with the University of Hull, researching Cultures, specifically surrounding Pregnancy and Childbirth.

-- Then, I booked myself on Two Writing courses, one local, one online, and a Writer’s Workshop.
+- Then, I booked myself on a Writer’s Workshop.

 - I later applied for Teach First and put in an application to the NSPCC.

-- Then, I abandoned my writing and went out socialising with friends.
+- Then, I went out socialising with friends.

-- Then, I abandoned my writing and chose to spend time with my family.
-(Some people call this a work-life-balance.)
+- Then, I spent even more time with my family – Some people call this a work-life-balance.

 If I was really in the land of dreaming, I would love to have lunch with Keanu Reeves to talk/interview him about his new business.
 Oh, and the opportunity to learn more and get involved with @lumos founded by J.K.
 Rowling.
-Visit seven or more wonders of the world and find a Traditional Publisher for my tales, this surrealist reality should have been up there in the land of dreams, that is what I call real dreaming.
+Visit seven or more wonders of the world and find a Traditional Publisher for my tales, this surrealist reality should have been up there in the land of ‘go for it!’

 J. Spencer © March 2018